-Graham was born in North East Essex in 1980 and has always been interested in painting.
+Graham is a full-time professional artist and was born in North East Essex in 1980.
 After experimenting with different mediums and styles he developed a passion for oil painting.
 Most of Graham's paintings are inspired by small, seemingly insignificant observations, such as a fleeting play of light or subtle changes in colour observed in the landscape of East Anglia.

 A lot of Graham's work is completed from life, often taking the form of plein air oil sketches or information drawings using a graphite stick or ink.
 These sketches influence the style and painterly quality captured in his studio work.